Main Solutions Hosting Design Contact

 Browsers

 When we speak of Browsers, we refer to the application software used to view websites on the internet.
 You are using one right now to view this website.
-Early on in web development, there were only a handful of browsers available, which quickly blossomed into the hundreds by the late 1990's.
+Early on in web development, there were only a handful of browsers available, which quickly blossomed into dozens of variants by the late 1990's.
 Although many of these still exist, the more dominant browser engines have evolved to take the lead in the market share.

 Which is the most popular Browser?

-At the time of this article (Nov.
-2007) (resource: W3S), the Trident Browser Engine, used by Microsoft Internet Explorer (MSIE or IE), was the most popular browser, if you include the many versions of IE still available (namely IE7, IE6, and IE5.X).
-In Second was the Gecko browser engine in use by Firefox (FF).
-If you consider unique versions of the browsers, FireFox is in the lead, but this is only due to the current evolution from IE6 to IE7.
-More than likely, IE7 will take over the lead when older IE6 users upgrade.
+For the majority of the late 90's and early-mid 00's, the Trident Browser Engine, used by Microsoft Internet Explorer (MSIE or IE), was the most popular browser, if you include the many versions of IE available (namely IE8, IE7, IE6, and IE5.X).
+In second place was the Mozilla/Gecko browser (previously related to other browsers such as Netscape, Safari, Konquerer), engine in use by Firefox (FF).
+By the time of this article (July, 2010) (resource: W3S), FireFox was the leading browser (46.6% of internet viewers use it).

-Like many things, popularity does not equate to quality, and is largely a personal preference.
+Like many things, popularity is largely a personal preference.
 On the basis of website design, and seasoned internet usage, most PC users agree that FireFox is the best browser to use, based on it's adherence to Web Standards, and flexible usage and personalization (through the use of upgrades and plugins).
-IE6, although one of the most popular browsers ever, is also one of the biggest violators of Web Standards, and a significant obstacle for web designers.
-IE7 has made a huge leap forward toward Web Standards compatibility, almost rivaling FireFox, but the new look and feel of IE7 has kept a number of IE6 users from upgrading.
-Like with most things, we stick to what we know and that we are comfortable working with.
-IE7 departed from the traditional Explorer layout, which has made the transition difficult for long time IE users.
-This is unfortunate, since IE7, from a web standards and web designer viewpoint, is probably the best browser version of IE available.
+IE6, although previously one of the most popular browsers ever (at one time holding a 71% share of the Browser market), was one of the biggest violators of Web Standards and a significant obstacle for web designers.
+IE7 and IE8 have made huge leaps forward toward Web Standards compatibility, almost rivaling FireFox, but the new look and feel of IE7 and IE8 has kept a number of IE6 users from upgrading.
+Like with most things however, we stick to what we know and what we are comfortable working with.
+IE7 and IE8 departed from the traditional Explorer layout, which has made the transition difficult for long time IE users.
+This is unfortunate, since IE8, from a web standards and web design viewpoint, is probably the best browser version of Explorer available.

 Time out...what are Web Standards?

 Web designers are extreme proponents of Web Standards (you may even consider them fanatics), since it helps to ensure that the websites they create are displayed the same on every browser.
 As it is, in order to do so, a web designer has to add significant amounts of code to their websites to 'cheat' the appearance in different browsers, or make multiple versions of their websites for each of the popular browsers.
 I think we can all agree that this is a waste of time and resources.
 When FireFox was released, it caused considerable amount of joy in the hearts of Web Designers.
 The code they were creating, for the first time, displayed as it should have in a web browser.
-This was a huge sigh of relief, considering that at the time, IE6 was taking over the reigns from IE5.X, and as I mentioned earlier, displayed web pages considerably different than what they should have.
-The recent release of IE7 (and the upcoming IE8) is almost on par with Firefox in regards to how it processes and displays web site code.
+This was a huge sigh of relief, considering that at the time, IE6 was taking over the reigns from IE5.X, and as we mentioned earlier, displayed web pages considerably different than what they should have.
+The recent releases of IE7 and then IE8 is almost on par with Firefox (2.0 or 3.0) in regards to how it processes and displays web site code.

 Okay, so bottom line, which one should I use?

 The best answer is: 'Whichever one you are most comfortable with'.
-On behalf of Web Standards organizations, web designers, and web application coders, I strongly suggest FireFox.
-If however, you are more familiar with MicroSoft Explorer, I strongly recommend IE7.
+On behalf of Web Standards organizations, web designers, and web application coders, we strongly suggest FireFox.
+If however, you are more familiar with MicroSoft Explorer, we strongly recommend IE8.
 These two browsers, along with the current versions of Safari, Konquerer, Opera, and Netscape, are the most compliant browsers to date, and we can only hope they continue to improve on this.
+Chrome, on the otherhand, the recent addition to the Browser jungle by Google, is significantly lacking in terms of privacy and web standards compliance.
+Most professional web developers will agree on at least this one thing: Avoid Google Chrome.

 Related Resources: